gpt-cmdr/ras-commander/Comprehensive_Library_Guide.md

 ## Conclusion

-The RAS-Commander library provides a powerful set of tools for automating HEC-RAS operations.
+The RAS-Commander (ras-commander) library provides a powerful set of tools for automating HEC-RAS operations.
 By following the best practices outlined in this guide and leveraging the library's features, you can efficiently manage and execute complex HEC-RAS projects programmatically.

 Remember to always refer to the latest documentation and the library's source code for the most up-to-date information.
 As you become more familiar with RAS-Commander, you'll discover more ways to optimize your HEC-RAS workflows and increase your productivity.

-For further assistance, bug reports, or feature requests, please refer to the library's GitHub repository and issue tracker.
+For further assistance, bug reports, or feature requests, please refer to the library's GitHub repository (https://github.com/billk-FM/ras-commander) and issue tracker.
 Happy modeling!